Mushroom-Daemon/doks/content/docs/3_psych_triggers/satisfaction.md

 What makes this return policy so great is not just its length&mdash;a generous year long return window, but that the great can be returned *used*.
 Try the gear for a full year.
 Give it hell.
 Don't love it after that, bring it back.

-### The Keys to a Great Satisfaction Conviction
+### Two Keys to a Great Satisfaction Conviction

 There are two keys to a great Satisfaction Conviction.

   1. Resolve the *actual* concerns of your customers
-  2. Then go one step above and beyond resolving those concerns
+  2. Go a step above and beyond resolving those concerns

 **Key #1: Resolving Hesitations**

-The first step may be the most important.
-It requires you to understand the worries of your customers in doing business with you&mdash;their most common hesitations or concerns.
+The first key may be the most important.
+It requires understanding the worries of your customers&mdash;their most common hesitations or concerns.

 If I go to the grocery store for a box of crackers, I might be worried I won't like the taste, or they'll be stale.
 Tell me I can bring them back for a refund and I'm happy.
 But what about a backpack I need to try on the trail to get a real feel for it?
 Or software I'm worried will be overly difficult or time-consuming to learn?